ExynosBot/privacy_policy/README.md

 Information like the User's ID, Tag, Profile who adds our project to the respective server along with the Information (ID and Name) where the project has been added is collected via Discord OAuth2.

 ## Where the Data Goes?
-Data collected is stored inside of the Servers the Application is running on (safe, trusted like Oracle Cloud) and database is stored within MongoDB_Cloud Servers powered by AWS.
-Only the owner has access to these information
+The Data being collected by the application are stored in the Virtual Private Server Instance which is provided by trusted brands (in this case Oracle Cloud) and the Database governing this is being hosted in the MongoDB Cloud Clusters on Amazon's AWS-Hyderabad platform.

-This means that the Data is secured and falls under safe hands.
+Also the only person having access to these are the Owner of the Organisation/Project.
+This ensures the total safety of the user(s) data.

 ## What about Message Content?
 No Message Content is being stored in anyway possible.
 Only the prefix handling requires message_content.